pacs-course/pacs-examples/Examples/src/Utilities/README.md

 * `readCSV` A class to read csv files.
 Useful if you have data in a speadsheet and you want to load it into a C++ code.

+* `setUtilities` Three utilities to simplify operations on set represented by an ordered container.
+They are built on top of the analogous utilities of the Standard Library

 * `cxxversion` To test with which version of C++ you are compiling your code

 * `CloningUtilities` Tools for clonable classes (Prototye design pattern).
 It contains some type traits to test if a class T containes the (usually virtual) method